ag48665/Pilot-Hypoxia-Detection-using-Physiological-Signals/README.md

 ## 📊 Data

-The model is trained on physiological signals from the BIDMC dataset:
+The model is trained on physiological signals from the BIDMC dataset (https://physionet.org/content/bidmc/1.0.0/):

 * SpO₂ (oxygen saturation)
 * Heart rate (HR)